- Location: In-person Tucson, AZ or Online

-Well, let’s start with those two words, Recovery and Cohort
+Well, let’s start with two words Recovery and Cohort

 Who should join?

 First: you need to be someone living with the symptoms of a diagnosable mental illness.
-This group isn’t for someone who’s just trying to level up their mental health (Though we applaud that.
-Can’t Bless a Brain too much)
+This group isn’t for those who are just trying to level up their mental health (Though we applaud that.
+Can’t Bless a Brain too much).

 Second: You need to be pursuing recovery with the help of a mental health professional.
 You’re someone who is: